All-On-One FLSA Compliance Poster and Newsletter

 The DOL has announced plans to increase enforcement of the FLSA and related laws by adding additional inspectors and investigators to their staff.
 Non-compliance with wage and hour laws can result in fines, back pay, front pay, and possible imprisonment for willful violations.

 To help employers notify employees of important changes in the law and demonstrate good faith compliance with the wage and hour and overtime provisions of the act, Personnel Concepts has introduced an All-On-One FLSA Compliance Poster.
 This exclusive poster includes employee notices on overtime exemptions, child labor regulations, salary basis rules, break time requirements for nursing mothers, special wage rates for tipped employees, employment relationship classification, workers with disabilities, and state minimum wage rates.

 Who Needs It

-All employers with two or more employees on payroll must comply with various wage & hour, overtime, and child labor standards included in the act, regardless of whether they are dually covered by a state minimum wage or child labor law.
+All employers with two or more employees on payroll must comply with various wage and hour, overtime, and child labor standards included in the Act, regardless of whether they are dually covered by a state minimum wage or child labor law.

 Clear Communication of Critical Provisions